microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

 As of 06/05/2017, WorkRides features 88.6% code share (11% iOS / 11.2% Android / 11.6% Windows).

 ## Setup
 - **Download** or clone the repository.
 There are a solution with seven projects.
 - **Rebuild** the solution to get all necessary **NuGet** packages.

-This app will run as is with the preconfigured settings so that you can explore and learn see how it works.
-If you want to plug your tenant data you will want to edit **AppSettings.cs** file which is part of the Portable Class Library to update the settings with the values specific to your tenant and APIs keys.
+This app will run as is with the preconfigured settings so that you can try and learn how it works.
+If you want to plug your tenant data you need to edit **AppSettings.cs** file which is part of the Portable Class Library to update the settings with the values specific to your environment.

 The following sections will walk you through the steps involved to build this app.
-You can follow these steps to recreate an environment for you.
+You can follow these steps to understand how such an app can be built using Microsoft's tools and technologies.

 ### App Registration
 One of the core features of this app is work based authentication.
 To enable this, first the app needed to be registered with Azure Active Directory.
 The registration was easy and done in [Azure Portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications) after loggin in to our directory.
 WorkRides is configured as a multi-tenant app.
 So it can be deployed in many organizations with data isolation.

 * Sign in to the [Azure portal](https://portal.azure.com).